foreseecode/verint-xm-cordova-sample/README.md

 ## Example commands

-Here are some commands that can be run from the ForeSee Cordova Plugin:
+Here are some commands that can be run from the Verint-XM Cordova Plugin:

 ```
 cordova.plugins.ForeSeeAPI.start(this.onSuccess);